 The price of the backboard will depend on several factors including size, material, and shape.
 Material is often the biggest factor.
 Felt or cork boards will be more affordable than wood backboards, while models made out of foam are often more affordable than cork.

-You’ll find several models to choose from that are available in prices that range from just $35 up to $200.
-However, even the highest priced model is still more affordable than costly wall repairs.
-You should choose a backboard that works with your budget, but, if you need heavy-duty protection, then it’s wise to save up for a higher priced board, one you won’t have to replace often.
+You’ll find several models to choose from that are available at prices that range from just $35 up to $200.
+However, even the highest-priced model is still more affordable than costly wall repairs.
+You should choose a backboard that works with your budget, but, if you need heavy-duty protection, then it’s wise to save up for a higher-priced board, one you won’t have to replace often.

-The best dart backboards will provide heavy-duty protection that will prevent steel tipped darts from penetrating your walls.
+The best dart backboards will provide heavy-duty protection that will prevent steel-tipped darts from penetrating your walls.
 The board itself should be durable, thick, and should offer enough coverage to protect the immediate space surrounding the dartboard.
-The models I’ve included here, combined with the information in this buyer’s guide, should help you choose the perfect backboard for your home dart setup, one that’s tough enough to handle heavy duty use, and a model that offers the coverage you need, especially if you’re a beginner.
+All of the models I’ve included here, combined with the information in this buyer’s guide, should help you choose the perfect backboard for your home dart set up, one that’s tough enough to handle heavy-duty use, and a model that offers the coverage you need, especially if you’re a beginner.